RTXteam/RTX/code/README.md

 ### License

 - The RTX team will be open-sourcing the RTX software under the MIT license.
-The copyright statement in the LICENSE file in this directory is for the code in the `reasoningtool`, `UI`, and `docker` subdirectories.
+The copyright statement in the LICENSE file in this directory applies to the software code in the `reasoningtool`, `UI`, and `docker` subdirectories.
 For the copyright on the code in the `NLPCode` subdirectory, see the LICENSE file in that subdirectory.